RootlessAgrarian/mappingguide/docs/fundamentals/5_illusion.md

 A *Terrain* is just a rectangle of terrain with two handles on one edge.
 To create one, select Terrain from the object type menu, and use the E key or the plus-sign button to go into "new object" mode.
 Click and drag to draw a line that will define one edge of your new terrain.
 You can adjust its other dimension later from its Properties.

 You can glue your new terrain to a road segment -- with the same Alt-Click-Drag move that you use to glue road segments together -- or you can position it free-floating.
 If you glue it to a road segment it will, usefully, adopt the profile of that road segment (bank, flat, ditch, whatever).
-So it's very handy for filling in gaps at overpasses, as seen in this very informative tutorial video from ProMods, ["Building Better Bridges"] (https://youtu.be/C-eqesW3LlM)
+So it's very handy for filling in gaps at overpasses, as seen in this very informative tutorial video from ProMods, [Building Better Bridges](https://youtu.be/C-eqesW3LlM)

 *Bezier Patch* is a more sophisticated object:  it's a rectangle of terrain with *many* Bezier handles.
 By moving these handles you can deform the patch creatively to fill odd-sized gaps and to present some topography for the player to enjoy.
 A Bezier Patch is far more flexible than an ordinary Terrain patch, so you might be tempted to use only Bezier Patches to cover all your booboos;  but beware!  they come with a rendering cost that will impact game performance if you use too many of them within the render area.
 Use them sparingly.